California governor nominates 1st gay to state Supreme Court

 SACRAMENTO, Calif.
 (AP) — Gov. Gavin Newsom nominated the first openly gay Black man to the state Supreme Court on Monday, potentially replacing one of the court’s more conservative members with a former federal civil rights attorney who prosecuted cross-burnings and police misconduct cases under President Ronald Reagan.

 Martin Jenkins, 66, would be the court’s first gay member and the third Black person to serve on it, according to the governor’s office.
-Jenkins called the appointment “surreal” during an interview with The Associated Press.
-He said his sensibilities and experiences as a gay, Black man would strengthen the court.

-“At times those sensibilities are relevant to the resolution of a case and at times they are not,” he said.
-“I think having a Supreme Court that has a range of voices that arise from a range of different experiences, I think, produces a better end product, a fuller end product, a more robust and well considered end product.”
+In a news conference announcing the nomination, Jenkins said his identity as a gay man has been “perhaps the greatest challenge in my life.”

+“I want these young people to know that living a life of authenticity is the greatest gift you can give yourself.
+And if you do that, you will find yourself in a position where people see you,” Jenkins said.
+“Thank you, Governor Newsom, for seeing me.”

-Jenkins must be confirmed by the Commission on Judicial Appointments, which consists of Chief Justice Tani Cantil-Cakauye, Attorney General Xavier Becerra and the most senior presiding judge of the Court of Appeal.
+Jenkins must first be confirmed by the Commission on Judicial Appointments, which consists of Chief Justice Tani Cantil-Cakauye, Attorney General Xavier Becerra and the most senior presiding judge of the Court of Appeal.
+But Newsom said Monday Jenkins could be on the court next month.

+“He knows that despite what the declaration says, live, liberty and the pursuit of happiness are not simply inalienable.
+They must be relentlessly protected and defended,” Newsom said.

 Jenkins would replace Justice Ming W. Chin, the court’s first Chinese American justice who was appointed in by Republican Gov. Pete Wilson in 1996.
 The court has two other Asian American justices, including the chief justice.

-“The people of California could not ask for a better jurist or kinder person to take on this important responsibility,” Newsom said.

 Jenkins grew up in San Francisco, the son of a stay-at-home mom and a dad who was a clerk and janitor at the city’s iconic Coit Tower.
-He lived in a two-bedroom, one bathroom house and attended Catholic school.
-He said he wasn’t poor but noted the family did not have a lot of disposable income.
+He lived in a two-bedroom, one-bathroom house and attended Catholic school.
+He said he wasn’t poor but told The Associated Press in an interview that his family did not have a lot of disposable income.

-“There is a portion of folks who live like that in this country, maybe more now that live below the poverty line than in the ‘50s and ‘60s when I was coming up,” he said.
+“There is a portion of folks who live like that in this country, maybe more now that live below the poverty line than in the ‘50s and ‘60s when I was coming up,” Jenkins

 He played football at Santa Clara University, where he was a team captain and dreamed of playing in the NFL.
 But his coach, George Patrick Malley, noticed his good grades and suggested he go to law school.
 Malley introduced Jenkins to his friend, Eugene Lynch, who was a judge and became Jenkin’s mentor.
 When Lynch retired as a federal judge nearly 20 years later, Jenkins replaced him.